Long Live the Woman!

 Growing up my icon was the late Nobel Laureate Prof. Wangari Maathai, my mother can tell you how I wanted to be her.
 She embodied fierceness, firmness and resilience — words that I came to understand as I grew up.
 I also admired women who led and fueled revolutions from Mekatilili Wa Menza, Muthoni wa Kirima, Yaa Asantewaa and many more.

-This is because when I was growing up my role as a woman centred on being a caregiver, nurturer and giving my power to a man .
-Either my father or the hypothetical husband given to me at the age of 9–10 when I refused to do some of my chores.
+This is because when I was growing up my role as a woman centred on being a caregiver, nurturer and giving my power to a man.
+Either my father or the hypothetical husband gave to me at the age of 9–10 when I refused to do some of my chores.

 I would respond, by saying that I would own my house.

-I did not understand this concept of being evicted from a house by a man I had not even met.
+I did not understand the concept of being evicted from a house by a man I had not even met.

 Was I not able to own my own house without a man?